 The vitamins that are especially plentiful in nuts are folate and Vitamin E. The folate present in nuts detoxifies homocysteine which contributes to narrowing and closing off arteries with clots.
-Homocysteine is often measured to assess the risk of CHD.
+Doctors often measure homocysteine to assess the risk of CHD.

 The antioxidants Vitamin E (tocopherol) and polyphenols are present in large amounts.
 Alpha tocopherol is present in most nuts and gamma tocopherol is especially prevalent in walnuts.
-Although gamma tocopherol has not been studied as much as alpha tocopherol, it is beginning to emerge as an important substance in the prevention of arterial plaques.
+Although researchers have not studied gamma tocopherol as much as alpha tocopherol, gamma tocopherol is beginning to emerge as an important substance in the prevention of arterial plaques.

-The phytosterols improve heart health and decrease heart disease by blocking cholesterol absorption.
+Phytosterols improve heart health and decrease heart disease by blocking cholesterol absorption.
 Cholesterol is absorbed from the intestines in small packets called micelles.
-Since the phytosterols have a greater affinity for the micelles they kick the cholesterol out of the micelles so it is not absorbed.
+Since the phytosterols have a greater affinity for the micelles than cholesterol, they kick the cholesterol out of the micelles.
+This prevents cholesterol from being absorbed.

 The fats in nuts are especially important heart disease fighters.
 The major fat culprits in CHD are saturated fat and trans fat.
-Nuts contain no trans fats and only small amounts of saturated fat.
+Nuts contain no trans fat and only small amounts of saturated fat.
 The fats in nuts are mostly polyunsaturated and monounsaturated fats.
 Next week we will discuss the effect of these fats on heart disease more thoroughly, but worth mentioning is the beneficial effects of these fats, especially the polyunsaturated.
-Heart disease, and the intermediate markers LDL and total cholesterol, are all lowered by these fats.
-The ALA (alpha linolenic acid) in walnuts may be especially helpful.
+These fats lower the intermediate markers of heart disease – LDL and total cholesterol.
+This results in less heart disease itself.
+The polyunsaturated fat, ALA (alpha-linolenic acid), in walnuts may be especially helpful.